Our vision is for all children to grow up in supportive communities safe from bullying and harm.

 Our mission is to provide practical support, training, and advice to challenge bullying and protect young lives.

-Bullying is the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+We define bullying as the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.

 Bullying is devastating for young lives.
 Anxiety, depression, self harm and suicidal ideation are common amongst children who experience bullying, and the negative effects can be felt long into adult life, affecting academic achievement, relationships and long term mental and physical health.